 Malta’s inviting waters make for some of Europe’s best snorkeling and freediving spots.
 Make sure to snorkel through the caves and reefs of Comino to experience the Mediterranean waters at their turquoise finest.
 Malta is also a haven for other water sports such as windsurfing, kite surfing and jet skiing.
 For those who enjoy a more gentle time on the water, you can paddle your way around the coast in a kayak or rock the windswept look while sailing.

 10. DISCOVER YOUR OWN MALTA

 If you can drag yourself away from the water, there are horse riding treks and epic mountain biking routes that will take you far away from the tourist trail.
-Experienced guides, who are passionate about showcasing their nation’s natural beauty, will take you on a journey through pristine countryside where you’ll discover secret beauty spots.
+Experienced guides, who are passionate about showcasing their nation’s natural beauty, will take you on a journey through the pristine countryside where you’ll discover secret beauty spots.

 And we suggest experiencing a completely new approach to Malta with this Malta Guide